psliwa/fluent-traversable/README.md

 > **IMPORTANT**
 >
-> There is also `compose` factory that contains that three mentioned methods.
+> There is also `compose` factory class that contains that three mentioned methods.
 It adds semantic value to your code, reduces
 > syntax noise and makes it more readable. `compose` class is recommended way of creating `TraversableComposer` instances
 > and in next examples that class will be used.